slipcor/pvparena/doc/creation.md

 ### 3. Create the battle region.

 `/pa (Arena Name) region`

 The default region setting tool is a stick.
 Set your region with left and right click.

 Then:

-`/pa (Arena Name) region [Region Name] (Region Shape)` Valid types: cuboid / spheric / cylindric
+`/pa (Arena Name) region [Region Name] (Region Shape)`

+Valid shape types:

+- cuboid
+- spheric
+- cylindric

 ### 4. Place required items in the lounge

 Simply place the signs and on the first line put the class names.

 Default classes are: Swordsman / Tank / Pyro / Ranger

 Add more classes with the [class command](commands/class.md)

 Place the signs in each lobby, and an iron block (configurable).
 The iron block is the default ready block, and you push it when your ready to start the match.

+:triangular_flag_on_post: Tip : You can set a default class using the parameter `AutoLoad`.

 ### 5. Join the arena!